top of page

 The critically-acclaimed Inspector Stark books are a series of 8 novels following Detective Inspector David Stark as he and his team work to find and take down murderers, serial killers, rapists and all other manner of deadly villain.
 Set against the backdrop the 1980s, before DNA and cameras everywhere, the books draw heavily on Keith's own experience as a detective tackling serious crime in one of the most dangerous counties in the country.

-The Inspector Stark books standalone and do not need to be read in order, but they begin with One Oblique One, followed by Trace and Eliminate; Fair Means or Foul; Addressed to Kill; Murder Me Tomorrow; Death by Decree; The Creep Outside; and Three Little Angels.
+The Inspector Stark books standalone and do not need to be read in order, but they begin with One Oblique One, followed by Trace and Eliminate; Fair Means or Foul; Addressed to Kill; Murder Me Tomorrow; Death by Decree; The Creep Outside; Three Little Angels and Your Day to Die.

 ----------------------------------------------------------------------------------